My Mom Has Breast Cancer: What Should I Do?

-When my mother went in for a routine mammogram shortly after Christmas this past year we laughed about how she'll definitely get a call back since it's pretty common for routine mammograms to require a second look before giving the all-clear.
+When my mother went in for a routine mammogram shortly after Christmas one year we laughed about how she'll definitely get a call back since it's pretty common for routine mammograms to require a second look before giving the all-clear.
 Just as we suspected, she was called back for that second look but it turned out that it wasn't a laughing matter.
 The doctor was direct with her, "We're pretty sure this is cancer."
 I was floored, she was floored.

-So far, I can't tell you what it's like to experience cancer firsthand but I do know how devastating it is to have a loved one deal with it.
 I can't say that I dealt with it well 100% of the time but I know that it brought me closer to my mother and gave me fresh insight into what's really important.

-Here's how to cope with your own emotions, juggle your own health and responsibilities and still be a present help when your mom has breast cancer.
+Here's how to cope with your emotions, juggle your own health and responsibilities and still be a present help when your mom has breast cancer.

 How Common is Breast Cancer?